-“Try it before you buy it” is always a good idea.
+“Try it before you buy it” is always a good idea, especially when at no cost.
 And Giganews makes that easy with their 14-day free trial offer.

-You won’t be getting the full Diamond plan experience (including VyprVPN) during the trial period, but it’s still a great way for savvy shoppers to give the service a spin for shelling out their hard earned cash.
+This is a great way for savvy shoppers to give the service a spin for shelling out their hard-earned cash.

 Giganews Review: Where it Shines